-- 1. Currently licensed to practice in Alaska as a Doctorate of Dental Surgery (DDS) and a member in good standing with the State Dental Board; - 2.
+- 1. Currently licensed to practice in any state within the United States as a Doctorate of Dental Surgery (DDS) and a member in good standing with that State Dental Board; - 2.
 One (1) year, within the last five (5) years, working in public health at either the federal, state or the local level.